-The block model estimates were validated by visual comparison to composite grades, comparison of global block statistics to declustered composites, swath plots by domain to check for local bias and comparison to change of support distributions.
+The block model estimates were validated by visual comparison to composite grades, comparison of global block statistics to declustered composites, swath plots by domain and comparison to change of support distributions.

 Mineral Resources are confined within pit shells that used a gold price of US\$1,800/oz.
-Mineral Resources are reported at a cut-off grade of 0.25 g/t Au for oxide (laterite, saprolite and saprock) and 0.50 g/t Au for sulphide.
+Mineral Resources are reported at a cut-off grade of 0.25 g/t Au for oxide (saprolite and saprock) and 0.40 g/t Au for sulphide.